bgaosec/kc-taz-user/README.md

      └── conf/
          └── keycloak.conf
    ```
    The `keycloak.conf` file should include the SPI settings shown above and optionally any other server configuration you need.
+The log file will be created in `/opt/keycloak/data/logs`, which is part of the standard data directory—make sure this directory is backed by a bind mount so the log is persisted on the host.

 3. **Wire everything in via `docker-compose.yml`**
    Mount the provider directory and configuration file, and enable the listener via environment variables (or command-line arguments):